 Window Options

 Original windows for 1989 through 1997 models came in plastic.
 For 1998 through 2018 models, the original window was heated defroster glass.
+These options can influence the Mazda Miata soft top replacement cost, so it’s important to weigh your needs carefully.

 OEM Materials and New Options

 The factory original materials for Mazda MX-5 Miatas are Cabrio Textured Vinyl and Haartz Stayfast Cloth.
 Cabrio Textured Vinyl is a two-ply composite vinyl that has an inner cotton lining covered by a special Miata outer grain.
 Sometimes this grain is referred to as “pigskin” as another frame of reference.
-Haartz Stayfast Cloth is considered a slight upgrade and is popular with luxury brands like Mercedes, Porsche and BMW as a substitute for German canvases.
+Haartz Stayfast Cloth is considered a slight upgrade and is popular with luxury brands like Mercedes, Porsche, and BMW as a substitute for German canvases.
 It has a three-ply design with an acrylic square weave outer fabric, a butyl rubber core, and a cotton lining.
-This composite gives is a richer look than vinyl and the butyl rubber core boosts its longevity.
+This composite gives it a richer look than vinyl, and the butyl rubber core boosts its longevity.

 The original material for 1989 through 1997 was Cabrio Textured Vinyl.
-For 1998 through 2015, Cabrio Textured Vinyl was original on base models, but Haartz Stayfast Cloth was offered on Limited or special edition models.
+For 1998 through 2015, Cabrio Textured Vinyl was original on base models, but Haartz Stayfast Cloth was offered on Limited or Special Edition models.
 For 2016 and newer models, the Haartz Stayfast Cloth was standard.

 Brand & Budget Options